Go Back

 Final Stir-Fry

-• 1 tsp dehydrated minced garlic reconstituted in warm water for 20-30 minutes, drained
+• 1 teaspoon dehydrated minced garlic reconstituted in warm water for 20-30 minutes, drained

-• 1 tsp cornstarch mix with 2 tsp water into slurry before adding
+• 1 teaspoon cornstarch mix with 2 teaspoon water into slurry before adding

-• 1 tsp toasted sesame oil added after heat is off
+• 1 teaspoon toasted sesame oil added after heat is off

 Instructions